frederic-perez/AmE-dictionary/data/dictionary.md

 __cast-iron__
 __cast<sup>1</sup>__ _v_ _Votes cast._
 __cast<sup>2</sup>__ _n_ :two::astonished: _A growing cast of lawyers is signing up to defend President Donald Trump and his associates._
+__castanets__ _n pl_ A musical instrument made of two small round pieces of wood or plastic that you hold in one hand and knock together, used especially by Spanish dancers.
 __castigation__ _n_
 __castle__ :mute:[cas~~t~~le]
 __castles in the sky__ _idiom_ Dreams, hopes, or plans that are impossible, unrealistic, or have very little chance of succeeding.